ritobanrc/ritobanrc.github.io/_posts/2021-09-20-american-legal-system.md

+---
-Some random stuff about the American legal system (that's hopefully correct)
+title: Some random stuff about the American legal system (that's hopefully correct)
+---

 The American court system is based off of the English Common Law system.
 The english common law system was designed by some random-ass king of england who wanted to maintain law and order throughout his kingdom while also maintaining consistency -- the the idea was that he would nominate several magistrates, and those magistrates would ride around the country on horses, staying in an inn at each village for a day or two, and resolving any disputes.
 This system worked fine, but was inconsistent -- so in a "brilliant" move, the random-ass king of england decided that his solution would be to make all the different magistrates respect each others decisions -- that's where the current american idea of precedent comes from.
 Judges ought to respect their prior decisions to maintain continuity in the law.